-Evidence-Based Program Comprehensive Psycho-Social Assessment Tier(s) of Implementation Tier 1, Tier 3 Describe e the key EBP components that will be implemented.
-Dept. that includes the Family S colleges and universities with a screening process of reviewing guardian and / or student if ove complete upon orientation or w utilizes Motivational Interviewin al assessment will be conducted by the school's Family & Student Services Support Specialist - FSS (MSW or MHC level) and interns through partner all students enrolling in the school that require an assessment via the two tools: 1.
-The Student Information page that is completed by the er 18 upon enrollment.
-2. The Student Services Survey that students then meeting with FSS upon becoming an active student.
-The assessment of (MI) techniques conducted via a one-on-one interview within the first 30 of to further identify any high-risk markers / barriers/ stressors that may academic success. mmunication techniques during the assessment to include affirmations, en-ended questions to facilitate authentic student engagement and An intervention Plan will be out old) based on needs identified i lined with the student and parent / guardian (if student is under 18 years in the assessment. the early identification of social the likelihood of at risk student implement evidence-based mental health services for students to improve I, emotional, or behavioral problems or substance use disorders, as well as ts developing social emotional or behavioral problems, depression, anxiety cies, and how these will assist students dealing with trauma and violence.
+Evidence-Based Program Comprehensive pyscho-social assessment Tier(s) of Implementation Describe the key EBP components that will be implemented.
+Services Dept that includes the partner colleges and universities the screening process of review guardian and /or student if over complete upon orientation or wh utilizes Motivational Interviewing I assessment will be conducted by a the school's Family & Student Family Support Specialist- (MSW or MHC level) and interns through s with all students enrolling in the school that require an assessment via ring two tools: 1.
+The Student information page that is completed by the 18 upon enrollment.
+2. The Student Services Survey that students nen meeting with FSS upon becoming an active student.
+The assessment g (MI) techniques conducted via a one-on-one interview within the first 30 I to further identify any high-risk markers/barriers/stressors that may ademic success. • • • • • provide therapeutic communication techniques during the assessment to summaries, and open-ended questions to facilitate authentic student An Intervention Plan will be outl old) based on needs identified i ined with the student and parent/guardian (if student is under 18 years n the assessment. the early identification of social the likelihood of at risk students mplement evidence-based mental health services for students to improve , emotional, or behavioral problems or substance use disorders, as well as s developing social emotional or behavioral problems, depression, anxiety ies, and how these will assist students dealing with trauma and violence.
 30 days of enrollment.
-The ass at will participate in a one-on one psycho-social needs assessment within essment and associated scales (ACEs, Likert and Resiliency) are SS (MSW / MHC level) who is a licensed / license-eligible clinician) or by of the school's FSS. - aviors (as described below in item 3) will be re-assessed or will be to include the CRAFFT or the Columbia-Suicide Severity Rating Scale behaviors. intervention, treatment and rec will deliver evidence-based mental health care assessment, diagnosis, covery services to students with one or more mental health or co-occurring se diagnoses and to students at high risk of such diagnoses. individual student support plan areas of needs identified during the research-based assessments, an will be created.
-This plan may include referrals to community providers for s to address student specific needs. · • essions will take place monthly (more frequently if needed) with students he student is under 18 years old) to ensure success of services.
-Follow-up Likert scales will be u ensure correct services for eve used to evaluate the success of interventions; inform future planning; and
+The asse t will participate in a one-on-one psycho-social needs assessment within essment and associated scales (ACES, Likert and Resiliency) are SS (MSW / MHC level who is a licensed/license-eligible clinician) or by an the school's FSS. • viors (as described below in item 3) will be re-assessed or will be to include the CRAFFT or the Columbia-Suicide Severity Rating Scale behaviors. intervention, treatment and rec will deliver evidence-based mental health care assessment, diagnosis, covery services to students with one or more mental health or co-occurring e diagnoses and to students at high risk of such diagnoses. individual student support plan areas of needs identified during the research-based assessments, an will be created.
+This plan may include referrals to community providers for o address student specific needs. · • essions will take place monthly (more frequently if needed) with students udent is under 18 years old) to ensure success of services.
+Follow-up Likert scales will be u ensure correct services for ever used to evaluate the success of interventions; inform future planning; and by student.